The Price of Privacy in Untrusted Recommendation Engines: Conclusion

-In conclusion, we have initiated a study in the design of recommender systems under local-DP constraints.
-We have provided lower bounds on the sample complexity in both information-rich and information-scarce regime, quantifying the effect of limted information on private learning.
-Further, we showed tightness of these results by designing the MaxSense algorithm, which recovers the item clustering under privacy constraints with optimal sample complexity.
+We have initiated a study in the design of recommender systems under local-DP constraints.
+We have provided lower bounds on the sample-complexity in both information-rich and information-scarce regime, quantifying the effect of limited information on private learning.
+Further, we showed tightness of these results by designing the MaxSense algorithm, which recovers the item clustering under privacy constraints with optimal sample-complexity.
 The lower bound techniques naturally extend to cover model selection for more general (finite) hypothesis classes, while $1$-bit sketches appear appropriate for designing efficient algorithms for the same.
-Development of such algorithms and analysis of matching lower bounds by leveraging and extending the techniques we introduced seem promising future research directions.
+Development of such algorithms and analysis of matching lower bounds by leveraging and extending the techniques we introduce seem promising future research directions.